realm/realm-java-benchmarks/README.md

  * Measure multiple times **using the median value** among the measured ones.

-The second option is much easier to implement and takes care of any fluctuation and outlying measurement, so it's the one being used in this suite.
+The second option is much easier to implement and takes care of any fluctuation and outlying measurements, so it's the one being used in this suite.

 It is important to notice that the average is not a good option since it is influenced in a linear way from the outliers and median, while being better than